 Jefferson was remarkably persistent in his efforts to consolidate a "society of friends and neighbors" near Monticello.
-As early as the 1760s, he tried to convince friends of the necessity of proximity for the enjoyment of "philosophical evenings."
-To render such evenings more palatable, Jefferson helped introduce Italianwines and vegetables to the neighborhood in 1773 by giving Philip Mazzei 193 acres of land contigouus to Monticello and subscribing to his "Wine Company."
-Mazzei named his farm Colle, and purchased about 700 more acres by 1778.
+As early as the 1760s, he tried to convince friends of the necessity of proximity for the enjoyment of "philosophical evenings."2 To render such evenings more palatable, Jefferson helped introduce Italian wines and vegetables to the neighborhood in 1773 by giving Philip Mazzei 193 acres of land contiguous to Monticello and by subscribing to Mazzei's "Wine Company."3 Mazzei named his farm Colle, and purchased about 700 more acres by 1778.
 Francis Alberti, Jefferson's violin teacher in Williamsburg, also moved to Albemarle County at Jefferson's urging and taught music as well as dancing to family members and local youth, including James Madison.4

-However, Jefferson continued to persuade others to act on his recommendations.
-The University of Virginia served as the centripetal force that allowed him to add the quality of "scientific" to the "independent, hospitable, correct and neighborly" society around the "pleasant and respectable" village of Charlottesville.
+Undaunted by these setbacks, Jefferson continued to persuade others to act on his recommendations.7 The University of Virginia served as the centripetal force that allowed him to add the quality of "scientific" to the "independent, hospitable, correct and neighborly" society around the "pleasant and respectable" village of Charlottesville.
 At the beginning of his retirement to Monticello in 1810, Jefferson wrote that he took pleasure in directing the studies of young men who moved to the area to seek his counsel, use his library, and generally "make a part" of his society.8

 In the end, no one seems to have regretted the exposure to "rational society."
 In 1825, Jefferson's granddaughter Cornelia commented that the neighborhood had indeed become more "sociable."11